-This committee shall consider and review matters concerning the status and funding of the libraries that are under the supervision of the vice provost and dean of libraries and informational services.
+This committee shall consider and review matters concerning the status and funding of the libraries that are under the supervision of the dean of libraries.

-The committee shall consist of eleven members: seven elected from the faculty, including one member of the teaching faculty of the regional campuses elected by the Regional Campuses Faculty Senate; three presidential appointees; and the vice provost and dean of libraries and informational services, ex officio.
+The committee shall consist of eleven members: seven elected from the faculty, including one member of the teaching faculty of the regional campuses elected by the Regional Campuses Faculty Senate; three presidential appointees; and the dean of libraries, ex officio.
 No college shall have more than two elected members, and no department shall have more than one elected member.